 These little lakes make up half the O’Sullivan Reservoir, and Potholes State Park lies on the other side, where visitors find the lakes deeper and welcoming to boaters, fishers and swimmers.

 The year-round fishing at Potholes is superb, with abundant yellow perch, crappie, largemouth bass, rainbow trout and walleye.
 But if you would rather be in the water on a hot, eastern Washington day, swimming and water sports abound.
 Think waterskiing, kayaking and paddleboarding.

 More into birding than fishing?
 Fill your field journal on a visit to the Potholes lakes and islands.
 Sandhill cranes and waterfowl come through in late February; raptors in April; sage thrasher, lark sparrow and burrowing and long-eared owls arrive in May, along with shorebirds.
-When water levels drop in August, the mud flats beacon sandpipers, stilts, plovers and curlews.
+When water levels drop in August, the mud flats beckon sandpipers, stilts, plovers and curlews.